 More Detailed AI Upscaling: the Neo Quantum Processor

-When it comes to enjoying an immersive viewing experience, content picture quality is just as important as a next-level display.
+When it comes to enjoying the best possible viewing experiences, content picture quality is just as important as a next-level display.
 In order to ensure that users can enjoy high-quality content even if the original source is of a lower resolution, and regardless of local internet speed, Samsung’s engineers developed a picture quality engine to automatically convert any content to an optimized picture quality – the advanced AI-powered Neo Quantum Processor.

 The innovation key to the Neo Quantum Processor’s high performance is that its neural network has been increased from 1 to 16.
 This allows the processor to map different contents by their type, significantly enhancing its upscaling capability.
 “The Neo Quantum Processor works like this: the selected video’s attributes will be analyzed in real-time by the processor, and then the most optimized neural network out of the 16 available will be applied for the best possible upscaling result,” explained Bonggeun Lee.
 “This means that each one of the 16 neural networks is capable of playing a different role so that the processor can perform even more detailed upscaling.”

-The processor’s method of filling the gaps between low-resolution and high-resolution contents has also become more precise.
+The processor’s method of filling the gaps between low resolution and high resolution contents has also become more precise.
 If the gap between the pixels is widened, then simply copying and pasting the same pixel repeatedly will make the video unclear and blurry.
 With the Neo Quantum Processor, the correlation is constantly analyzed through neural network learning and the change between pixels is estimated to fill in the gap between pixels in a way that is as close to reality as possible.
-This allows for a pattern to be analyzed in real-time and the best possible upscaling solution to be applied to the content, regardless of the resolution of the input video (be it SD, HD, FHD or 4K).
+This allows for a pattern to be analyzed in real-time and the best possible upscaling solution can be applied to the content, no matter what resolution the input video has (be it SD, HD, FHD or 4K).

 The Epitome of Samsung’s Display Innovation: 2021 Neo QLED